-Join ICF Executive and Leadership Coaching Community of Practice and Dr. Marcia Reynolds on Tuesday, July 15, 2025 from 12 Noon – 1:30 p.m.
+Join ICF Executive & Leadership Coaching Community of Practice and Dr. Marcia Reynolds, MCC.
+PsyD on Wednesday, July 9, 2025, from 12 Noon – 1:30 p.m.
 (New York) for a deep dive into breakthrough coaching and discover how to blend the neuroscience of co-regulation with coaching skills to create more transformational moments.

 Who Is This For?